Doctors Note Logo

 • Diabetes-Related Issues: Diabetes can cause changes in the shoulder that make it painful and hard to move.

 Understanding these causes can help in managing shoulder pain better.
-If you have ongoing shoulder pain, it's important to talk to a healthcare professional for proper evaluation and treatment.
+If you have ongoing shoulder pain, you can check your symptoms with our free AI symptom checker to better understand what might be causing your discomfort, and it's important to talk to a healthcare professional for proper evaluation and treatment.

 Tell your friends about us.